Handbook of the Mammals of the World: Volume 6: Lagomorphs and Rodents I (published in July 2016)

-The Handbook of the Mammals of the World Volume 7: Rodents II (published in December 31, 2017)
+Volume 7: Rodents II (published in December 2017)

 The seventh volume is devoted to the nine families of mouse-like rodents (Myomorpha), including the true mice, rats, birch mice, tree mice, jerboas, hamsters, and voles.
 In contrast to other systematics (e.g. Wilson/Reeder: Mammal Species of the World, 2005) the family Dipodidae was split into Dipodidae, Zapodidae and Sminthidae, a new name proposed for the former subfamily Sicistinae.
 The 58 colour plates are created by Toni Llobet.
 It covers the details to the taxonomy, range, habitat, reproduction, behaviour, and conservation status of 1,744 species from 345 genera and 9 families in one suborder.
 It includes a special chapter entitled Priorities for Conserving the World’s Rodents.
 Edited by Don E. Wilson, Thomas E. Lacher Jr, and Russell A. Mittermeier.

 Groups covered in this volume are: